chainvisions/chainscan/README.md

-# Wrapper for etherscan api
+# Wrapper for etherscan/bscscan api

 Small wrapper class for some etherscan/bscscan api functions..